justinchoi001/LESA-Tests/LESA/baseline/customers/LESA - Customers - P1 Support.markdown

 1. Upload a .txt file
 1. Flag the "This patch level is current" check box if it is not already flagged
 1. Click the Submit button
-1. Enter the name of the account used in the search field (e.g. ABCDEFG)
-1. Assert only one ticket was created.
-1. Click the newly created ticket (ABCDEFG-123).
+1. Assert that the system redirects to the newly created ticket.
 1. Assert this ticket has been assigned to a Liferay Partner.
 1. Assert that the customer cannot change the Status of the ticket.
+1. Assert that the Status is "Incident Reported"
-1. Assert that the ticket is pending Liferay.
+1. Assert that the ticket resolution is N/A.
 1. Assert that the Liferay comments tab does not display.
 1. Assert that the Workers comments tab does not display.
 <a href="#AddAComment" name="AddAComment">Add A Comment</a>